 To participate in the program you must:

-- Be a BC HRMA member in good standing
+- Be an HRMA member in good standing

 - Complete an online application form

 - Be prepared to commit for a 6 month period from January to June

 - Participate in the regional Orientation Session for the program where available (online version also available)